 Powder coating is a type of dry finishing process that we use to apply a decorative and protective finish to a wide range of materials, including aluminum, steel and metal for automotive, industrial, and residential applications.
 The purpose of powder coating is to create a durable and attractive finish that provides protection againt corrosion, wear, and weathering.
 Call today to let us help you protect your investment!
 Powder colors can be seen at prismaticpowders.com.

-Prep involves removal of oil, dirt, lubrication greases, metal oxides, welding scale old paint, old powder coating or rust.
+Preparation involves removal of oil, dirt, lubrication greases, metal oxides, rust, or old paint.
 This step is essential prior to the powder coating process.
 It can be done by a variety of chemical and mechanical methods.
-The selection of the method depends on the size and the material of the part to be powder coated, the type of impurities to be removed and the performance requirement of the finished product.
-At Emerald Coast Coatings, we media blast all steel and on new aluminum we chemically treat as required.
+The selection of the method depends on the size and the material of the part being powder coated; as well as, the type of impurities to be removed and the performance requirement of the finished product.

 The most common way of applying the powder coating to metal objects is to spray the powder using an electrostatic gun.
 The gun imparts a negative charge to the powder, which is then sprayed towards the grounded object by compressed air and then accelerated toward the workpiece by the powerful electrostatic charge.
 After the entire project is covered, it is cured.